webqit/quantum-js/README.md

 When a change happens, Stateful programs do *just what's needed* to reflect it!
 Updates will always involve *just the relevant expression*, or sequence of expressions - as entirely determined by your program's dependency graph - that actually need to be touched to keep program state fully in sync!

-This means: game on with however your code lends itself to be written, as in below, only the following sequence of expressions: 4 -> 5, will reflect a change to `count`:
+This means: game on with however your code lends itself to be written, as in below; but only the following sequence of expressions: 4 -> 5, will reflect a change to `count`:

 ```js
 let outputNode = document.createElement('div');